hanlacson/2500288_2500164_2508670_Data_Visualisation/README.md

 We as a team were able to communicate throughout our project using many forms of social media to talk through challenges regarding coding or research, we then relied on each other's skills to conquer challenges and move ahead with the project.
 We came together and organised each other with roles revolving around our strengths and weaknesses and met up frequently in person to check on each other's progress and held many online meetings to further communicate the progress and advancements on our assignment.

 ## Challenges/ Concerns:
+We faced an issue where the background and main visualisation were not scaled properly and appeared differently for each of us due to having different laptop devices and screen sizes.
+Therefore, we have included screenshots of what the website should look like.
+There was also an issue with making sure everyone had the most up-to-date version of the code - however this was resolved through strong commincation and in-person meetings.

 ## Resources & Inspirations:
 Daniel’s inspiration: